SHUTAI: BECOMING THE MEDIATOR OF CHANGE

 Yuka Hasegawa

-I am a sociocultural anthropologist and a Japanese-English translator/interpreter.
-I moved away from teaching Japanese popular culture because I saw how it commodified education.
-Learning about the history of Pedagogical Anthropology inspired me to pursue a more sustainable path—one that fosters lifelong learning and the fulfillment of human potential.
+I am a sociocultural anthropologist specializing in Japanese society and culture as well as a Japanese-English translator/interpreter.
+I moved away from teaching Japanese popular culture after seeing how it commodified education.
+This website is both the product and the process of exploring what Sociology might look like if it had education rather than capitalism as its foundation.
+It stems from my encounter with Pedagogical Anthropology built upon the philosophies of the Kyoto School that inspired me to pursue a more sustainable path of lifelong learning and the fulfillment of human potential.